loganmcbroom/Flan/README.md

 Flan also exports the build tree, so "--target install" isn't needed if the build will remain where it was built.

 # Usage
-The classes flan::Audio and flan::PVOC represent all the main algorithms in flan.
-They inherit buffer functionality from flan::AudioBuffer and flan::PVOCBuffer.
-The flan::Function class and its children allow a great deal of freedom in passing functions (usually in the form of lambdas) in place of constants when calling flan::Audio and flan::PVOC methods.
+The classes flan::Audio and flan::PV represent all the main algorithms in flan.
+They inherit buffer functionality from flan::AudioBuffer and flan::PVBuffer.
+The flan::Function class and its children allow a great deal of freedom in passing functions (usually in the form of lambdas) in place of constants when calling flan::Audio and flan::PV methods.
 Some basic synthesis functions are found in flan::Synthesis.

 Any further questions can be directed to: